GarrettAlbright/KyuWeb/README.md

 If a KyuWeb browser sends an `Accept-Length` header *and* a `Range` header, the `Accept-Length` header *must* be ignored if the server is fulfilling the `Range` header request and only sending a limited range of a document.
 If the server is ignoring the header and sending the entire document instead, the `Accept-Length` header *must* be respected as normal.

+### The `Title` response header

+A server *should* provide a document title by way of the `Title` response header.
+A client *may* use this title in a manner similar to the `<title>` tag in HTML, such as placing it in the title bar of windows; using it to identify the document in bookmark and history lists; etc.

 ### Content types

 All KyuWeb responses *must* have a Content-Type header.